- Speciality Species

 The most commonly grown specialty species in New Zealand are cypresses, Douglas-fir, eucalypts (durable and non-durable) and coastal redwood.

-There have been two recent specialty species research programmes:
+There have been three specialty species research programmes and projects:

 - The Specialty Wood Products Research Partnership (SWP), which ran from 2015-2023